Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 HISTORY

 Version 3
--all nobles from coronation ceremony should be gone after Sarevok's death (added DestroySelf() to sarrun.bcs) -English version proof read by Lauriel
+-English version proof read by Lauriel
+-new component: "Skip Thieves Maze once after Sarevok's Death" -new component "Short Public Hero Tribute" splitted from "More Flavor to Hero of Baldur's Gate" -"Main component": upon transition to SoD, Duke Belt will not only tell the PC to follow him but also mention that the PC will seek out the last of Sarevok's followers; all nobles from coronation ceremony should be gone after Sarevok's death (added DestroySelf() to sarrun.bcs); quicker Fade To Black upon transition to SoD.
+-"Sarevok's Sword": Sword will be removed from PC's chest and inventory upon transition to SoD to simulate the theft; journal entries get properly applied to journal (EE); additional journal entries when PC hears about the stolen sword (SoD/EET) and when it is found in Irenicus Dungeon (BGT/EET).
+-"Duke Eltan is in the Palace": added full compatibility with bg1re's bonus quest "Scar's Return" (bg1re v3.0 or higher).
--new component: "Skip Thieves Maze once after Sarevok's Death" -corrected component descriptions for BGT (1st & 2nd component) -added DESIGNATED and LABEL taggs
+-corrected component descriptions for BGT (1st & 2nd component).
+-added DESIGNATED and LABEL taggs.

 Version 2.1
 -fixed German tra bug